At some point during your time here, you will have contact with Croatian banks. How to open an account, apply for a loan, change money, and more.

 ATMs are available in the smallest towns, and getting access to your cash through the wall is not a problem.
 Be aware, however, that there are usually daily limits in the region of 1,600 to 2,000 kuna.

 Opening times can catch you out, however.
 Perhaps I am sensitive to this after years of island living.
 Opening times seem to be getting shorter and shorter.
 In Jelsa on Hvar, for example, the banks close promptly at 15:00 (it used to be 20:00).
 Saturday is a half-day (midday closing) and banks are closed on Sunday as you would expect.
+More often than not, even the banks will have the summer schedule and the winter schedule, and be open for longer during the summer season.

 - Opening a bank account for foreigners in Croatia